 This is probably the most important thing to wear if you expect to be out in the sun a lot.
-There are so many good sunscreens in the market!
+There are so many good sunscreens on the market!
 For your body, you need to get one that is water-resistant, that way it stays on your body when you’re in the water.

-A summer hat or a fitted hat
+3. A summer hat or a fitted hat

 Hats are the second best thing if you don’t want to wear your sunglasses.
-There are wide brim sun hats that can block the sun for your face yet make you look stylish.
+There are wide brim sun hats that can block the sun from your face yet make you look stylish.
 Fedora straw hats can also make you look stylish but in the summery vibe.
 Floppy hats can make you look chic while strolling around the city.
 And fitted hats are great to wear if you’re planning to hike or if you want to look a little sporty.

-Bathing suits and/or bathing shorts
+4. Bathing suits and/or bathing shorts

 Of course, this is the most obvious thing you would never forget packing for a tropical vacation or any vacation where you plan to take a dip in the water.
 If you’re planning on shopping for bathing suits but unsure what you should look for, here is a guide that can help you with what type of bathing suit you should get for your body type.

-Snorkeling goggles and fins
+5. Snorkeling goggles and fins

 I actually don’t have this, but this is something I will have to invest in soon.
 This is good if you don’t want to wear a dress or anything else on top of your bathing suit.
-This is light to wear around and it’s not only a cover up but it can be made as a towel.
+This is light to wear around and it’s not only a cover-up but it can be made as a towel.

-One light jacket and pair of pants
+7. One light jacket and pair of pants

-A beach bag
+8. A beach bag

 This is definitely recommended or you can use a backpack but a beach bag can pretty much hold anything you need especially if you’re just walking in and out from the beach.
 You can stuff your towel, sunscreen, water bottle (stay hydrated!!), and your wallet in.

-Sneakers for hiking or exercising
+9. Sneakers for hiking or exercising

 These are super important if you plan to do some active activities.
 One pair of good sneakers are good enough, but an extra pair doesn’t hurt, just in case.

-Fanny pack or light backpack for hiking or exercising
+10. Fanny pack or light backpack for hiking or exercising

-At least a cross-body/messenger bag
+11. At least a cross-body/messenger bag

 These are my all-time favorite purses to have because of how awesome they feel when you do a lot of walking around or just going in and out of a place.
-They are usually light weight and can stay in one place (over your shoulder) all the time and you’re always positive it will never fall off.
+They are usually lightweight and can stay in one place (over your shoulder) all the time and you’re always positive it will never fall off.

-Flip flops and sandals
+13. Flip flops and sandals

 This is also a no brainer.
 You don’t want to wear sneakers all through your tropical vacation unless you plan your feet to sweat and itch.
 Bring these!!
 I find that Old Navy always has good quality flip flops for cheap and they also have cute summer sandals.

-Shorts, tank tops, summery dresses
+14. Shorts, tank tops, summery dresses

 These are the type of wardrobe you should definitely include.
 You don’t want to be sweating, once again, so keep in mind having tank tops and shorts as a casual outfit to walk around in.
-Summery dresses or dress shirts (for the guys) is good to wear when you’re having dinner at night or even just walking around in too.
+Summery dresses or dress shirts (for the guys) are good to wear when you’re having dinner at night or even just walking around in too.

-Insect repellent spray
+15. Insect repellent spray